Wednesday, April 30, 2014

 Ardan Catalog Showroom / Rolling Thunder / Gattiland / Thunder Elite / Planet Fitness

-The former Ardan/Gattiland/Thunder Elite (and current Planet Fitness) at 1673 Briarcrest as it stands today.
+The former Ardan/Gattiland/Thunder Elite (and current Planet Fitness) at 1673 Briarcrest as it stood in June 2015.
+(Picture by author.)

 This place in Bryan-College Station is best remembered (at least to me) as Gattiland, but the history of the building goes farther beyond that, and we'll start there instead.